PreethiParasurama/PreethiParasurama.github.io/_posts/2017-9-1-AlaskaIteninery.md

 ![Denali](/images/DSC_0356.NEF.jpg)

-We also spotted a moose family having their breakfast, bears binging on berries, and dall sheeps descending down the hill on the way to wonder lake.
+We also spotted a moose family roaming freely, bears binging on berries, and dall sheeps descending down the hill on the way to wonder lake.
 Much excitement!

 #### Day 3: Hiking:
 We started our day with heavy breakfast at Rose's Cafe, Healy and hit the roads for hiking.
 If you are planning to hike inside the park, carry a bear spray and bells so the bears won't be surprised.
 K bought pepper spray instead because he thought it was much cheaper, and it will not save you if a bear encounters you.